 3. Abstracts are to be written in English and are not to exceed 300 words.

-4. For reviewing and scheduling purposes, abstracts will be classified into thematic areas which will be announced later.
+4. For reviewing and scheduling purposes, abstracts will be classified into thematic areas.
 We are encouraging submissions in the following areas:

 Traditional Healing